 You have to the right to retain your own passport and visa & travel documents.
 Your employer does not have the right to hold these documents hostage.

 You must be provided the H-1B Approval Notice and Form I-94: If there is only one copy available, the employer may keep the upper portion of the I-797 (A) approval notice, but the lower portion that contains the original I-94 Form must be given to you.
 Form I-797 has the instructions that directs the employer to do so.
-You must retain the original Form I-94 as a proof that you have the legal right to stay in the U.S.
+You must retain the original Form I-94 as proof that you have the legal right to stay in the U.S.

 Your employer must give you the bottom portion of the approval notice I-797 (B).
-You may need that to return to your consulate and apply for a new visa or re-enter the U.S.
+You may need that to return to your consulate and apply for a new visa or to re-enter the U.S.

 - Public Disclosure Documents: